-This article was updated after publishing the results of our survey of 20+ prominent data scientists, in which we asked them, amongst other things, what books had helped them grow the most in their career.
+This article was updated after publishing the results of our survey of 20+ prominent data scientists, in which we asked them, amongst other things, what books had helped them grow the most in their careers.

 In the past weeks, we asked successful data scientists in different industries what books they believe are the best to learn and master the necessary skills to become a data scientist.
 The books selected on this list come from their suggestions.

-Data science, business analytics, and machine learning have become critical to numerous aspects of business, while the data scientist profession keeps soaring as one of the most in-demand and well paid in the tech industry.
+Data science, business analytics, and machine learning have become critical to numerous aspects of business, while the data scientist profession keeps soaring as one of the most in-demand and well-paid in the tech industry.

 The books reviewed in this article have all received positive feedback from their readers, and they cover a wide range of skills and aspects that a successful data scientist has to master in their career, including statistics, data mining, machine learning, Python, business analytics, and more.